-The 2015 Protocols are an updated version of the DR Cost-Effectiveness Protocols approved in 2010 in Decision (D.) 10-12-024 (2010 Protocols).
-In addition to updating the 2010 Protocols, these 2015 Protocols incorporate the relevant sections of two guidance documents: the January 2011 Energy Division Guidance on Cost-Effectiveness and the May 2012 Energy Division Guidance on Cost-Effectiveness.
+The 2016 Protocols are an updated version of the DR Cost-Effectiveness Protocols approved in 2010 in Decision (D.) 10-12-024 (2010 Protocols).
+In addition to updating the 2010 Protocols, these 2016 Protocols incorporate the relevant sections of two guidance documents: the January 2011 Energy Division Guidance on Cost-Effectiveness and the May 2012 Energy Division Guidance on Cost-Effectiveness.

 The 2010 Protocols were based largely on three previous proposals filed in Commission Rulemaking (R.) 07-01-041: the cost-effectiveness framework submitted by the three large California investor-owned utilities (IOUs) – Pacific Gas and Electric Company (PG&E), San Diego Gas & Electric Company (SDG&E) and Southern California Edison Company (SCE) (Joint IOU Framework), the Demand Response Cost-effectiveness Evaluation Framework submitted by the Consensus Parties (Consensus Parties Framework), and the Staff Draft Demand Response Cost-Effectiveness Protocols filed as Attachment A of the April 4, 2008 ruling in R.07-01-041.
-Both the 2010 Protocols and the 2015 Protocols are designed for the three Investor-Owned Utilities (IOUs).
+The 2010 Protocols, 2015 Protocols, and 2016 Protocols are designed for the three Investor-Owned Utilities (IOUs).
 Nevertheless, they should be applicable to demand response programs developed by any Load Serving Entity (LSE).
 However, LSEs other than the three IOUs are likely to require additional guidance.

 These protocols have been developed with the understanding that DR is in a transitional period.
 Historically, DR was largely employed for reliability purposes during system emergencies in the form of interruptible programs for large industrial customers, which could be triggered when the California Independent System Operator (CAISO) would otherwise have to shed load during a system emergency or when a utility was faced with a serious distribution system emergency.
 These customers generally shut down all, or at least a large part, of their operations during DR events.